What makes yaupon tea energy different from coffee?

 Yaupon isn't trying to replace your morning coffee, if you don't want it to.
 But if you're curious about a different kind of energy—one that feels smoother, lasts longer, and comes from American soil—it's worth trying.
 Some people have switched entirely, while others now drink coffee in the morning and yaupon in the afternoon.
 Others rotate depending on their personal taste and what the day demands.

 Yaupon has been here for centuries, thriving in Southeastern forests long before coffee arrived in the Americas.
-It's just waiting for you to discover what it does—steady, clean energy that honors both your body and the land it comes from.
+It's just waiting for you to discover its steady, clean energy that honors both your body and the land it comes from.